silverbulletmd/silverbullet/libraries/Library/Std/Infrastructure/Builtin Tags.md

       tag = readOnlyType("string"),
       -- The page on which the anchor was defined. page = readOnlyType("string"),
-      -- The tag of the host object the anchor attaches to (e.g.
+      -- The tag of object the anchor attaches to hostTag = readOnlyType("string"),
-      -- "paragraph", "task", "header", or any user-defined data tag). hostTag = readOnlyType("string"),
     },
   },